Organ Systems in Animals Online Test 9th Science Lesson 20 Questions in English

 Correct

-Explanation Similar groups of cells form tissues like muscle tissue, nervous tissue, etc. Tissues are organised to form organs like heart, brain, etc. Two or more organs together form organ systems and perform common functions like digestion, circulation, nerve impulse transmission in coordination via digestive system, circulatory system, nervous system respectively.
+Similar groups of cells form tissues like muscle tissue, nervous tissue, etc. Tissues are organised to form organs like heart, brain, etc. Two or more organs together form organ systems and perform common functions like digestion, circulation, nerve impulse transmission in coordination via digestive system, circulatory system, nervous system respectively.
 Division of labour is found among the various organ systems.
-Incorrect

-Explanation Similar groups of cells form tissues like muscle tissue, nervous tissue, etc. Tissues are organised to form organs like heart, brain, etc. Two or more organs together form organ systems and perform common functions like digestion, circulation, nerve impulse transmission in coordination via digestive system, circulatory system, nervous system respectively.
+Similar groups of cells form tissues like muscle tissue, nervous tissue, etc. Tissues are organised to form organs like heart, brain, etc. Two or more organs together form organ systems and perform common functions like digestion, circulation, nerve impulse transmission in coordination via digestive system, circulatory system, nervous system respectively.
 Division of labour is found among the various organ systems.

 -

-Question 6 of 1186.
-Question- What is the function of Integumentary system?
+- What is the function of Integumentary system?

 - Protection